raydenlim/tp/docs/UserGuide.md

 * `viewconsult -1`shows an error message “Consultation not found” (if there is no consult scheduled).

-### 🛠️Adding people to a consultation: `addtoconsult`
+### 🛠️Adding students to a consultation: `addtoconsult`
-Adds person(s) into a consultation.
+Adds student(s) into a consultation.

 Format: `addtoconsult INDEX n/STUDENT_NAME …`

 Parameters:
 * INDEX The index of the consultation in the upcoming consultations.
-* STUDENT_NAME The name of person to be added into the consultation.
+* STUDENT_NAME The name of student to be added into the consultation.

 Examples:
 * `addtoconsult 2 n/Foo Bar`.